 What Can a Real Estate Business Owner Write Off on Taxes?

-- Cost of real estate coaching, training, and education for employees
+- Costs associated with real estate coaching, training, and education for employees

 - Business insurance